maxloosmu/vue3-poster-shop/README.md

 - Requirement for git branch to be main or master
 - Requirement to setup heroku auth:token
 - Requirement to [update Environment Variables](https://app.circleci.com/settings/project/github/maxloosmu/vue3-poster-shop/environment-variables?return-to=https%3A%2F%2Fapp.circleci.com%2Fprojects%2Fproject-dashboard%2Fgithub%2Fmaxloosmu%2F)
+- Requirement for package-lock.json file to be present in github repo